OpenSILEX/community-dev/docs/localInstallation.md

 #### Create the database

-We recommand to name the PostgreSQL database with your experimental installation's name.
+We recommend to name the PostgreSQL database with your experimental installation's name.
 Create the PostgreSQL database with the following command:
 ```sql
 CREATE DATABASE <experimental_installation_name> OWNER opensilex;